dankamongmen/raptorial/README.md

 representations of its primary datastore: all data is present exactly one time in the filesystem.
 It requires no tmpfiles, and indeed never writes to disk.

-Components include, or will include:
+Components include:

 * libraptorial.
 A redesigned interface around APT facilitating rich, high-performance client applications.
 * rapt-show-versions.
 A drop-in, high-performance replacement for apt-show-versions, making use of libraptorial.
+* raptorial-file.
+A drop-in, high-performance replacement for apt-file, making use of libraptorial.
+* rapt-parsechangelog: A drop-in, high-performance replacement for dpkg-parsechangelog, making use of libraptorial.

+I might possibly add:

 * librapt.
 A drop-in, high-performance replacement for libapt, implemented as a wrapper around libraptorial.
 * rapt-get.
 A drop-in, high-performance replacement for apt-get, making use of libraptorial.
-* raptorial-file.
-A drop-in, high-performance replacement for apt-file, making use of libraptorial.
 * raptitude.
 An ncurses-based package manager, similar in spirit to (but not a drop-in replacement for) aptitude.

-It will also be possible to compile and link tools such as apt-get and aptitude against librapt (and indeed this is regularly done to test compatibility).
-The maximum performance, however, will be seen by using raptorial-native tools such as rapt-get and raptorial-file, since certain design choices in libapt do not allow robust, safe, high-performance operation.

 # Requirements